MNaguib2/SecondProjectUdacity/README.md

-27- in credit Handle when try Deleted Item from Credit during confirm Deleted 28- in credut Model During Delete Item From Card but mostly item not found in this card 29- in Credite Model when try getAllCreditItem specialist to card id
+27- in credit Handle when try Deleted Item from Credit during confirm Deleted 28- in credut Model During Delete Item From Card but mostly item not found in this card 29- in Credite Model when try getAllCreditItem specialist to card id 30- in Product Handler when user try Delete function but product want deleted not found or user not admin or user not owner to product